will-hanlen/website/src/the_creativity_necessity.md

 # The Creativity Necessity

 In the modern world, consumption is the default state and creativity is no longer necessary for survival.
-This environment detaches us from our humanity and limits our personal growth.
+I believe this environment detaches us from our humanity and limits our personal growth.
 We overcome this by consistently creating valuable things and sharing them with others.

-Creativity is cooking a delicious meal, working on a car, writing computer code, or anything that forces you to solve problems.
+Cooking a delicious meal, working on a car, writing computer code, or anything that forces you to solve problems is creativity.
 The act of *consistent creation connects us to being human, teaches us about ourselves, gives us valuable skills, and ultimately provides a path towards personal meaning.*
 It is necessary for a fulfilling life.